-Safety and health management are as much a part of an efficient project - # Safety and health management , are as much a part of an efficient project planning and management as the minimizing the cost of project , completing the project on schedule and maintaining the high quality of construction .
+Safety and health management , are as much a part of an efficient project planning and management as the minimizing the cost of project , completing the project on schedule and maintaining the high quality of construction .
 Safety and health , cost of the project , schedule and quality are interrelated .
 They are an integral part of effective project management .